JustGiving: History

+In 2004, JustGiving was recognised in the 2004 Charity Times annual Awards in their Fundraising & IT Services category.
+Charity Times said the company had "transformed the face of donating in the UK".

 2006 was the firm's first profitable year.
-In June 2011, the firm claimed that it had provided its service for more than 9,000 UK registered charities and 1.9 million fundraising pages for users, collecting over £770 million since launch.
+In June 2011, the firm claimed that it had provided its service for more than 9,000 UK registered charities and 1.9 million fundraising pages for users, collecting more than £770 million since launch.

 The cumulative total passed £1 billion in March 2012.
 The cumulative total passed £4 billion in June 2016.

 Fees

 JustGiving charged a 5% fee on all donations to cover the cost of running the business until March 2019, when the fee was made voluntary.
 In 2008, The Guardian reported Kharas as acknowledging that "the commission charged by justgiving.com is controversial".

 Notable fundraisers

-In 2010 Charlie Simpson, aged 7, raised over £210,000 (£145,000 in the first 48 hours) via his JustGiving page for the 2010 Haiti earthquake relief programme by UNICEF.
+In January 2010, Charlie Simpson, aged seven, raised more than £210,000 (£145,000 in the first 48 hours) via his JustGiving page for the 2010 Haiti earthquake relief programme by UNICEF.

 In March 2014, Christian Smith was killed in a crash with a car during a 24-hour charity bike ride for Mind.
 Donations via his JustGiving page rose to more than £68,000 after his death was covered in the media.

-In April 2014, Stephen Sutton raised over £4.5 million for the Teenage Cancer Trust, after help from celebrity backers including Jason Manford.
+In April 2014, Stephen Sutton raised more than £4.5 million for the Teenage Cancer Trust, after help from celebrity backers including Jason Manford.

 In April 2020, Captain Sir Tom Moore, by the end of a fundraising walk, had raised £32,796,155 (the most ever raised on the JustGiving platform) by completing one-hundred, 25 metre laps of his garden in Bedfordshire to raise funds for the UK National Health Service (NHS), to aid the NHS during the COVID-19 pandemic in the United Kingdom, and to mark his 100th birthday on 30 April 2020.
 The initial £1,000 goal was realised on 10 April and the target was increased to £100,000 and then to £500,000 as more people around the world donated.
 On completion, Moore said he would not stop and aimed to do a second hundred laps.